Meet the Officers

 Eric joined the Crofton Police Department as of July 21, 2023.

-Officer K. Gable
+Corporal K. Gable

 Officer Gable was recognized by the state of MD, Montgomery County, and Mothers Against Drunk Driving (MADD) for his DUI enforcement.
 Additionally, Officer Gable was trained to be a part of the Special Event Response Team (SERT) where he protected locals during civil disturbance and even served with several allied agencies to protect the Capitol on January 6, 2021.
 For his efforts on January 6, Officer Gable was awarded the Ribbon of Valor from the DC Metropolitan Police Department, a commendation from both the Montgomery County Police Department and the Montgomery Country Chamber of Commerce, a letter of appreciation from the Montgomery County Council, and the Congressional Gold Medal.

 Currently, Officer Gable is working to join the United States Coast Guard (USCG) Reserves where he will be stationed at the Baltimore Yard serving as a USCG Police Officer.
-Officer Gable lives in the Crofton community (CSCBD) with his wife, Alyssa and 5-year-old son, Coleson.
+Officer Gable lives in the Crofton community (CSCBD) with his wife, Alyssa, and 5-year-old son, Coleson.